Managing Cubes in Modeler

 - Master Data Cube – a cube containing additional information about master data, other than the dimension attributes.

 - Control Data Cube – a cube containing data for controlling the behavior of the Jedox application, such as the behavior of the reports or parameters used by rules.

 These types allow the modeler to group the dimensions by category, to increase the overview of the database.

-You can view details about every cube in the database in table format when you select it in the navigation:
+You can view details about every cube in the database in table format when you select Cubes in the hierarchy structure of a database:

 |Cube||Shows the cube name,|

 |Dimensions||Shows the number of dimensions in the cube.|

 |Filled cells||Shows the number of filled cells.|

 |Rules||Shows the number of rules applied on the cube.|

 |Rights||Shows how many groups have non-default rights assigned for the dimension elements.|